joelpurra/recap/talks/crypto-wars-2.md

           - Currently accepting comments.
         - Australia's Defence Trace Controls Act.
           - Prohibits "intangible supply" of encryption tech.
-          - Teachers and researchs could be subject to unclear export controls with severe penalties.
+          - Teachers and research could be subject to unclear export controls with severe penalties.
           - International Assoc of Cryptologic Research and 100s others signed petition.
         - India considers an encryption policy.
-          - Requires everyone to store encrypted messages also in plaintext.
+          - Requires everyone to store encrypted messages also in plain-text.
           - Was withdrawn.
         - China's anti-terrorism law.
           - Passed December 2015.